sing-group/seda/seda-docs/source/operations.rst

 Regular expression split
 ------------------------

-This operation allows to split each input FASTA file based on regular expression patterns.
+This operation allows each input FASTA file to be split based on regular expression patterns.
 This operation matches the defined regular expression pattern against the sequence headers to make groups using the matching parts.

 The configuration panel allows to set the parameters of the operation: